notes-project/api/README.md

 - tls.pem - contains both the API client certificate and the certificate's private key

 The additional environment variables and application arguments are provided inside the deployment file `./deployments/2deployment.yaml`

+Additionally the port `3040` is hardcoded as the port for the health server for the kubernetes probes.